nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format #2: `delete KEYWORD`

-* Filters a list of contacts with names that contains the entire NAME keyword
+* Filters a list of contacts with names that contains the ENTIRE name keyword
 * If there is only one contact that matches, the contact will be edited directly
-* If there is more than one contact that matches, user needs to specify the contact from the filtered list using `edit INDEX …​`
+* If there is more than one contact that matches, a filtered list of those contacts will be returned.
+User will then need to edit their command into `delete INDEX …​` to specify the contact they want to delete
 * This command is case-insensitive. e.g. `alex tan` will match `Alex Tan`

 Examples:

 * `delete Betsy` will delete the contact of Betsy Tan directly if there are no duplicates.
-* `delete Alex` will give a list of contacts named `Alex`, and user can choose which contact from filtered list to deleted from.
+* `delete Alex Tan` will give a list of contacts whose names contains `Alex Tan`.
+User will then edit their command into `delete INDEX …​` to specify the `Alex Tan` they want to delete.

 ### Clearing all entries : `clear`